karthikpasupathy/makesense/README.md

 ## Privacy

 - Your API key is stored locally in your browser
+- Summaries are stored in your personal InstantDB instance (optional)
 - Requests go directly to OpenRouter (no third-party servers)
 - The extension only activates on YouTube video pages